Skip to product information

 A = good

-It wasn't until the 17th century that the name topaz was clearly assigned to this famous mineral.
-Another story concerning the etymology of the name topaz comes from the Sanskrit word "tupas," meaning fire.
-It was Anselmus Boetius de Boodt (1550–1632), a Flemish humanist, physician, and mineralogist, who named this hydrated aluminum fluorosilicate mineral topaz.
+It was not until the 17th century that the name topaz was clearly attributed to this famous mineral.
+Another story concerning the etymology of the name topaz comes from the Sanskrit "tupas" meaning fire.
+It was Anselmus Boëtius de Boodt (1550 - 1632), a Flemish humanist, both physician and mineralogist, who named this hydrated aluminum fluosilicate mineral topaz.

 Thus, many topazes mentioned in earlier texts may, in fact, be citrines, peridots, or yellow sapphires.
-When Pliny the Elder (23-79 AD) mentions a green topaz, he may be referring to chrysolite.
+When Pliny the Elder (23-79 AD) mentions a green topaz, it may be chrysolite.

 In ancient Egypt, imperial topaz symbolized the sun, the god Ra, and power.
 The Greeks and Romans believed it increased their courage for battle.
-It was also reputed to cure ailments, improve fertility, and neutralize poisons.
+Moreover, it was also reputed to heal malaise, improve fertility, and neutralize poisons.

-In the Middle Ages, this stone was believed to attract gold and facilitate prospecting.
-This refers specifically to the yellow imperial topaz.
+In the Middle Ages, this stone was thought to be capable of attracting gold and facilitating searches.
+This applies particularly to yellow imperial topaz.

-Among Native Americans, imperial topaz enhances artistic senses and amplifies acts of heroism.
-In China, it is hung in homes because it is believed to bring strength and good health.
-In Japan, it is said to resolve many fertility problems.
+Among Native Americans, imperial topaz develops artistic senses and multiplies heroic acts.
+In China, it is hung in homes because it provides power and good health.
+In Japan, it is said to solve many fertility-related problems.

-The Russian tsars took control of all topaz production from the Russian mines.
-Therefore, they decided to add "imperial topaz" to its name.
-Other European kings wore topaz in a variety of colors.
-This was the case for Přemysl Ottokar of Bohemia (1230-1278), King of Austria.
+The Tsars of Russia took control of all production from the Russian topaz mines.
+Thus, they decided to complete its name with imperial topaz.
+Other European kings wore topazes of many colors.
+This was the case for Premysl Ottokar of Bohemia (1230-1278), King of Austria.

-Today, this fabulous stone is used in jewelry.
-Indeed, it has a hardness of 8 on the Mohs scale, a very high hardness prized by jewelers in the creation of their pieces.
-For comparison, the highest hardness is 10 on this same scale, and that is the hardness of diamond.
+Nowadays, this fabulous stone is used in jewelry.
+Indeed, it has a hardness of 8 on the Mohs scale, which is a very high hardness prized by jewelers in the making of their jewelry.
+For comparison, the highest hardness is 10 on the same scale, which is the hardness of diamond.

-Topaz is a silicate mineral formed by magma.
-Its crystal system is orthorhombic, it has a vitreous luster, and can range from transparent to translucent.
-It is generally golden in color, however, its shades vary depending on its specific chemical composition, particularly when some of the aluminum is replaced by iron, cobalt, or chromium.
+Topaz is a mineral from the silicate family, of magmatic formation.
+Its crystalline system is orthorhombic, it has a vitreous luster and can be transparent to translucent.
+It is generally golden in color, however, its shades differ according to its particular chemical composition, especially when part of the aluminum is replaced by iron, cobalt, or chromium.

-It exhibits strong pleochroism (the change in color of a crystal when it is oriented in the light).
-This varies depending on the color of the imperial topaz: it is very pronounced in yellow topaz, weak in blue, and strong in pink.
-In short, topaz has colors ranging from gold to violet, including green, blue, and pink.
-These color changes are due to the varying levels of phosphorus present.
+It exhibits strong pleochroism (change in the color of a crystal when oriented to light).
+It varies according to the colors of the imperial topaz: it is very distinct in yellow topazes, weak for blue ones, and strong for pink ones.
+In summary, topaz has colors ranging from golden to violet, passing through green, blue, or pink.
+These color changes are due to the varying presence of phosphorus.

-An energizing stone, imperial topaz brings warmth and joy to its wearer.
-It is often associated with enthusiasm, courage, and passion.
-It bestows the ability to bounce back from setbacks and overcome life's difficulties.
+An energizing stone providing energy, imperial topaz brings warmth and cheerfulness to its wearer.
+It is often linked to enthusiasm, courage, and passion.
+It gives the ability to bounce back after a failure and overcome life's difficulties.
 In fact, it generates powerful and positive constructive forces.

-She radiates impressive energy and vitality.
-Shy and anxious people regain assurance, self-confidence, and even charisma.
+It radiates impressive energy and vitality.
+Shy and anxious people regain self-assurance, self-confidence, and even charisma.
 They learn to have self-esteem.
-More serene, they can undertake projects, set goals, and do everything they can to achieve them.
+More serene, they can undertake projects, set goals, and do everything to achieve them.

-Imperial topaz is an excellent stone for students and those in training, as it provides the motivation and energy needed to achieve their goals.
-It offers clarity and lucidity when making important decisions.
+Imperial topaz is an excellent stone for students and people in training, as it provides the motivation and energy necessary to achieve their goals.
+It offers lucidity and clarity during important decision-making.

-A stone of openness to others, it encourages shy people to reach out.
+A stone of openness to others, it encourages overly shy people to reach out to others.
 It develops compassion and empathy.
-It allows its wearer to show genuine interest in those they speak with, to offer advice, and eventually becomes indispensable.
-Its wearer radiates joy and good humor, sharing their happiness with those around them.
+It allows its wearer to show genuine interest in their interlocutor, to give advice, and then it eventually becomes indispensable.
+Its wearer radiates, sharing their joy and good humor with those around them.

 Features